Dipolar-octupolar correlations and hierarchy of exchange interactions in Ce$_2$Hf$_2$O$_7$

-In order to check the consistency of our results with the INS data, one of the optimal parameter sets of the FTLM analysis was used to perform a semi-classical molecular dynamics (MD) simulation~\cite{ncnf.zhang,CZO_US_2,CZO_CA_2}, computing the energy- and momentum-resolved map of the magnetic dynamical structure factor.
-The resulting spectrum displays a continuum of excitations (Fig.~\ref{Fig3}b), centered around~0.021~meV, in good agreement with the experimental dynamical structure factor in Fig.~\ref{Fig3}(a).
+To further check consistency with the INS data, one of the optimal parameter sets was used to perform a semi-classical molecular dynamics (MD) simulation ~\cite{ncnf.zhang,CZO_US_2,CZO_CA_2}, computing the energy- and momentum-resolved dynamical structure factor.
+The resulting spectrum displays a continuum of excitations centered around 0.021 meV, in agreement with the experiment (Fig.~\ref{Fig3}), and interpreted as arising from QSI spinons.
+The high energy resolution was here crucial to disentangle the dipolar `quasi-elastic' \textit{photon} signal (Fig.~\ref{Fig1}d) from the inelastic \textit{spinon} signal (Fig.~\ref{Fig1}e).